 - Originality and Plagiarism

 Plagiarism in all its forms is considered unethical behavior which is not acceptable.
-An author should ensure that articles submitted to the Journal Manajemen Indonesia are original work and not allowed to submit the same articles to other journals while their articles are under review.
+An author should ensure that articles submitted to Business Journal: Jurnal Bisnis dan Sosial are original work and not allowed to submit the same articles to other journals while their articles are under review.
 The author is required to obtain permission from the copyright holder to publish illustrations, photographs, tables and other materials that are protected by copyright law.
 Each submitted article will go through an initial review process to check for plagiarism.

 - Multiple or simultaneous publication

 The submission of the same manuscript simultaneously to more than one journal is considered unethical behavior in publishing and unacceptable.
 Authors should not submit previously published papers to another journal.
 The author must prove through a written statement that the submitted article has not been published and or is not currently published through other journals.

 Authors should cite all sources that affect the content of research and manuscript.
 Any information obtained, for example, in a conversation, correspondence or discussion with a third parties may not be used or transferred without the prior written permission of the source.
 Any information originating from other sources shall be cited correctly and in accordance with the procedure.

 Authorship should be limited to those who have been involved in making a significant contribution to the conception, design, implementation and interpretation of the study.
 All authors are required to provide a signed statement that the research is their original research work.
 After viewing and agreeing to the final version of the work, all authors agree on its submitting for publication.

 Authors are expected to respond professionally and timely to editorial and reviewer comments.
 If an author decides to withdraw the manuscript that was already submitted to the review process, they should immediately notify the editor.